-10 Great Movies To Watch During Women's History Month And How To Stream Them
+13 Great Movies To Watch During Women's History Month And How To Stream Them

 Whale Rider

-Before Niki Caro made Disney’s live-action Mulan, the New Zealand filmmaker wrote and directed 2002’s Whale Rider.
+Before Niki Caro helmed Disney’s 2020 live-action Mulan movie, the New Zealand filmmaker wrote and directed 2002’s Whale Rider.
 The family drama based on a 1987 novel of the same name, is about a 12-year-old Maori who dreams of being the chief of her tribe.
 Pai is a direct descendant of the Whale Rider, as the daughter of her village’s leader, but because she is a girl, she cannot inherit the position.

 Whale Rider discusses gender in an understated, but powerful way through this story shot on location in New Zealand’s Whangara.
 Keisha Castle-Hughes’ role as Pai earned her a Best Actress Oscar nomination at the age of 13.
 She was the youngest nominee in the category before Beasts of the Southern Wild’s Quvenzhané Wallis surpassed her ten years later.

-Stream Whale Rider on the Roku Channel here. *
+Stream Whale Rider on Kanopy.

-*Rent Whale Rider on Amazon here.
+Rent Whale Rider on Amazon.

 Homecoming: A Film By Beyoncé